btholt/jsmvc-pres/README.md

 There are four folders: one for each framework as well as the presentation.
 Each folder is self-contained and has all the necessary components to run each part.

+There are also a few additional markdown files that follow the explanation of the code as I was giving it with code snippets.

 ## Development

 Please feel free to look over the repos.
 I'll be developing them bit by bit as I present it multiple times.
 If you see errors, feel free to fork-and-fix or leave an issue.